-Here "kingdom" refers to God's rule as king.
-Alternate translation: "when my Father establishes his rule on earth"
+Here "kingdom" refers to God's rule as

-my Father's
+king.
+Alternate translation: "when my Father establishes his rule on earth" my Father's hvmn a song of praise to God

 Father is an important title for God that describes the relationship between God and Jesus.